 While each plant functions differently in an ecosystem context, the degrees of dissimilarity which exist between all species are unequal allowing them to clump together into groups.
 This observation has given rise to the notion of Plant Functional Types, shared attributes which unite similar species, and which bind how they affect ecosystems.
 Plant functional types are quite often the easiest form of vegetation data to measure, and accordingly great amounts of work have been conducted on how they affect ecosystem function.

 In Western Colorado, five plant functional types are often used to evaluate range conditions.
-These forms are: Trees, Shrubs, Grasses, and Forbs (or herbs), and each has been linked to affecting rangelands in multiple ways; their distributions and abundances are driven by variations in soil moisture throughout horizons (O. Sala et al. (1997)).
+These forms are: Trees, Shrubs, Grasses, and Forbs (or herbs), and each has been linked to affecting rangelands in multiple ways; their distributions and abundance are driven by variations in soil moisture throughout horizons (O. Sala et al. (1997)).
 Accordingly, in nearly all instances a mix of each of these groups, less trees, is best to maintain ecosystem services on BLM Land.
 In the UFO which features extensive Pinon-Juniper Woodlands, trees when present, are included in this mix on ecological sites where they represent the climax vegetation community.

 Semi-arid lands which are utilized as rangelands across the world are experiencing several common issues relating to shifts in the composition of their plant functional types (Archer & Predick (2014), Eldridge et al. (2016), Maestre et al. (2016), Diaz et al. (2007), Dalgleish et al. (2010)).
 Namely, decreases in grasses whilst increases in woody species are occurring.
 In certain areas, the increases - or encroachment of - woody species may be split into encroachment of trees, and the transition to a shrub state in ecological sites which do not support trees.
 In nearly all lands utilized as rangelands around the world the cover of and species richness of perennial forbs decreases, while the cover of annual forbs increases (Diaz et al. (2007), West & Yorks (2006)).

 The current increases in shrub cover relative to the cover of the herbaceous components of vegetation are problematic for a variety of reasons.
 The increase in trees within mixed grass-shrubland sites may decrease water available to grasses, forbs, and shrubs which favors non-native annual grasses (McIver et al. (2022)), as domestic livestock and wildlife depend on palatable grasses, forbs, and shrubs these decrease the ability of our lands to support either.
 Increases in shrubs at the expense of perennial grasses and forbs may increase the severity of site level drought (Wilson et al. (2018)), further shrubs and trees may foster higher severity fires (CITE).
 Increases in shrubs decrease soil stability, allowing increased erosion, increasing DUST ON SNOW, and poor air quality (Munson et al. (2011)).
 Decreases in perennial grass may reduce competition with non-native annuals from overtaking sites Sheley & James (2010), Corbin & D’Antonio (2004), (Belnap & Sherrod (2008)).
 A decrease in forbs adversely affect wildlife both directly and indirectly, by decreasing the quality of habitats for species such as the Gunnison Sage-Grouse (Pennington et al. (2016)).
-These issues we are currently facing may be compounded in the future by problems which are only begin to become apparent.